nmourey/db-tools/docs/README.txt

 db-tools have been tested :

-	CentOS 6.2 32bit and 64bit.
+	CentOS 6.x 32bit and 64bit.
+(With centos-release-cr installed)
 	Apache/2.2.15 (CentOS)
 	PHP Version 5.3.3
 	MySQL Client version 5.1.52

-This software is targeted toward teachers needing a quick means of createing viewing MySQL databases schema's their students have created.
+This software is targeted toward teachers needing a quick means of createing databases and viewing schema's their students have created.

 Documentation on db-admin and db-schema can be found in the